shlomif/my-real-person-fan-fiction/README.md

 ## TL;DR Summary

-I, Shlomi Fish, writer, software developer and amateur philosopher, will continue to write real person fanfiction despite people telling me I must not.
+I, Shlomi Fish, writer, software developer, and amateur philosopher, will continue to write real person fanfiction, even though some people told me I must not.
 However, I'd like to note why it may have been a blessing in disguise.

 ## The Technion vs. Project Euler